atul-github/linkedin-posts/README.md

 ## Sentiment analysis

-* Sentiment analysis using readymade models can give you decent results in terms of +ve or -ve tone
+* Sentiment analysis using readymade models can give you decent results in terms of +ve or -ve tone.
+Sentiment value along with data, we can find out relative closeness between two members.

 **Pros** :
 Easy to use.